 Premise’s Disinfection Guide

-In this section, we will explain the current guidance for cleaning surfaces and premises on how commercial cleaners do the cleaning in Australia during this pandemic season.
+In this section, we will explain the current guidance for cleaning surfaces and premises on how commercial cleaners in Sydney do the cleaning during this pandemic season.

 There is not much research into surface cleaning for COVID 19.
 However, there is not so much information on other Coronaviruses.